Pluggable session storage is the storage implemented by the user.

 Incoming message handling

-If an exception is thrown by the user's code on any stage (during SessionStorage or SessionListener handling), the session becomes disconnected, and subsequent stages are omitted.
+If the user's code throws an exception on any stage, the session becomes disconnected, and subsequent steps are omitted.

 Outgoing message handling